emincanozcan/insider-assessment/README.md

 By default, the docker compose file exposes:

-- port 8080 for the assesment project
+- port 8080 for the assessment project
 - port 8081 for the webhook.site imitation server
 - port 5432 for postgresql
 - port 6379 for redis